shivateja-madipalli/ChessGameMovements/README.md

      '-> Hit End' ],
 ```

-* The above output will be shown in the console and there are certain terminologies used to easily explain.
+The above output will be shown in the console.

 #### Terminology